 If you’re doing your own electrical work:

-If you are doing the work yourself, you will need to request an inspection as soon as possible after finishing the work.
+You will need to request an notification for inspection before or as soon as possible after the work is started.
+An electrical installation must be inspected before it’s concealed (based on the type of inspection needed – see above).
 If you already filed a notification, you may submit an online Request for Inspection to ESA.
 For faster service, call the Customer Service Centre at 1-877-ESA-SAFE (372-7233).

 Learn more about inspections:

 If your electrical work has been reviewed and passed, ESA will issue a Certificate of Acceptance to the person who filed the notification.
 It’s an important document for insurance purposes, resale and peace of mind.